 How DVR Works

 DVR systems rely on analog cameras, also known as CCTV cameras.
-Here’s how the process works:
+Here is how the process works:

 - → Cameras capture analog video signals